• Skip to primary navigation

 • Vanilla extract: Something to round out the flavors and make it taste more like banana nut bread.

-• (Optional) Neutral oil: A little oil can help make smoother nut butter, but be sure to use a neutral-tasting one like avocado, canola, or light tasting olive oil.
+• (Optional) Light colored oil: A little oil can help make smoother nut butter, but be sure to use a neutral-tasting one like avocado, canola, or light tasting olive oil.

 Jar of banana nut butter with a spoon on a white background.